BOTANICAL REFERENCE

 (Calendula officinalis)

 Calendula is part of the Asteraceae family, which also includes plants like ragweed, chrysanthemums, and daisies.
+May slow down blood clotting, so it's advisable to stop using it at least two weeks before any scheduled surgery.
+Consult your physician.

 California Poppy Seed